jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 zsh -xv
 ```

 This enables `xtrace`ing and `verbose` output.
-It's not particularly great, though - it does not include timestamps, so we have to eyeball the speed.
+It's not particularly great for time analysis, though - it does not include timestamps, so we have to eyeball the speed.
 It's easy to catch a few immediate culprits - for instance, mine hung for at least a second on loading `nvm`.
 Anything that is a few orders of magnitude slower than the other commands will stick out like a sore thumb.

 The second is an order-blind profiler - at the top of `.zshrc`, insert `zmodload zsh/zprof`.
 This will enable the built in profiling.